-Ensuring that the right care is provided to the right patient, in the right place and at the right time requires ongoing input from the entire care team.
-Ideally, an electronic health record (EHR), essentially a digital version of a patient’s paper chart, can offer real-time information available instantly and securely to authorized users including clinical data such as patient medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results.
+Ensuring that the proper care is provided to the right patient, in the right place and at the right time requires ongoing input from the entire care team.
+Ideally, an electronic health record (EHR), essentially a digital version of a patient’s paper chart, can offer real-time information available instantly and securely to authorized users, including clinical data such as patient medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results.

 The visionaries of EHR development foresee the technology as an information-rich exchange between the primary care team and specialists across the continuum of care.
-However, in their current state of maturation, EHRs are often ill adapted for use across the continuum of care.
+However, in their current state of maturation, EHRs are often ill-adapted for use across the continuum of care.

 The challenges of referrals and specialty care management

-In some cases, specialist input is needed to assure a PCP that specialist care is not required, and that proper care management can remain in the primary care setting.
+In some cases, specialist input is needed to assure a PCP that specialist care is not required and that proper care management can remain in the primary care setting.
 Likewise, a specialist consultation can effectively verify cases for which advanced care is needed.

-Under this pressure, it’s not surprising many PCPs and specialists are dissatisfied with the current referral process that can often lack complete medical workups, are sent to the wrong specialist, or are inappropriate for specialist attention.
+Under this pressure, it’s not surprising many PCPs and specialists are dissatisfied with the current referral process that can often lack complete medical workups, are sent to the wrong specialist or are inappropriate for specialist attention.

-Recognizing these shortcomings, the National Committee for Quality Assurance (NCQA) called for more effective referrals in their 2017 PCMH metrics.2 Moreover, in medical home pilot programs, primary practices have a financial incentive to track referrals and to provide decision support to guide compliance with referral best practice.3
+Recognizing these shortcomings, the National Committee for Quality Assurance (NCQA) called for more effective referrals in their 2017 PCMH metrics.2 Moreover, in medical home pilot programs, primary practices have a financial incentive to track referrals and to provide decision support to guide compliance with referral best practices.3

 By effectively reducing variations in referral practice, increasing access to specialist care consultation, reducing wait times for specialist visits, and increasing clinician satisfaction, eConsults fill the current gap in existing EHR technology by aligning electronic communications with existing clinical workflows.

 When a patient’s care is co-managed by a specialist physician, the specialist would ideally participate in the huddle – a process that presents logistical, practical, and medico-legal hurdles.
-However, with eConsults there is a viable scenario for structured involvement of the specialist physician in a virtual huddle.
+However, with eConsults, there is a viable scenario for structured involvement of the specialist physician in a virtual huddle.

 Effective implementation of eConsult technology is driving high levels of provider satisfaction, especially in safety-net systems and integrated healthcare systems3 such as Kaiser Permanente and the Department of Veterans Affairs.

 NCQA has created a recognition program to highlight the application of PCMH principles.
 Practices that exhibit the use of teamwork and technology to deliver coordinated and patient-centered primary care are rewarded.
-Medical specialty boards use the NAQC listing to maintain board certification while Medicare and private insurers use NCQA Recognition to select providers for quality-based incentive payments.
+Medical specialty boards use the NAQC listing to maintain board certification, while Medicare and private insurers use NCQA Recognition to select providers for quality-based incentive payments.

-Among the NCQA recognized leaders in PCMH teamwork and technology are AristaMD eConsult platform users Vista Community Clinics and North County Health Services in California, and Albany Family Medicine and Ellis Medicine in New York.
+Among the NCQA recognized leaders in PCMH teamwork and technology are AristaMD eConsult platform users Vista Community Clinics and North County Health Services in California and Albany Family Medicine and Ellis Medicine in New York.